deadalusai/rust-for-csharp-developers/notes.md

 You can write your own macros using the `macro_rules!` built-in macro.

+# Iteration

+In Rust iteration is handled exclusively by iteration, using the `Iterator<T>` trait.

+The variable `i` here has type `&i32`, but could also be an owned value.

+The `Iterator` trait provides a "LINQ-like" library for filtering and manipulating streams of data.

+Despite this, implementing `Iterator` yourself requires just a single function!

 # Unsafe

 Rust is a memory safe language which executes in an unsafe world.